 What can deter a squirrel from eating what you put out?

-If you just love adding pecans to your bird feeder or outdoor animal trail mixes, then squirrels are going to come around.
+If you just love adding pecans to your bird feeder or outdoor animal trail mixes, then squirrels are going to come around to eat your pecans.
 However, if you want to keep them away here are some choices that will have them searching elsewhere.

 Safflower seed, nyjer seed, and canary seeds are just some of the options that squirrels will not like.
 They are also not fans of canola seeds or millet.
 On the other hand, they tend to try anything when they are hungry.
 For overtly curious squirrels in your neighborhood, try adding some seasonings to the mix.
 Capsicum, or hot pepper, for instance, is a spice squirrels do not enjoy.
 It also carries an aroma that will keep them at bay.
 Not to worry, these seasonings are not harmful to small animals.
 Just remember to use non-powdered pepper forms.
 For example, try hot pepper seeds, hot peppercorns, course ground hot pepper, or hot pepper flakes.